-Essential statistic principles to get you started on your Data Science journey.
+Essential statistical principles to get started on your Data Science journey.

 we all are cognizant of the enormous impact of statistics in the field of data science in this data-driven world.
 Finding patterns, trends, and making predictions are the most significant steps in data science.
 Here we gonna discuss some basics terms of the statistical world which play a crucial role in statistical data analysis.

 Individuals: individuals are the people or objects included in the study.
 An individual is what the data is describing.
 In a table like this, each individual is represented by one row.
 Sometimes they are also called identifiers.

 Variable: Variable depicts information of individuals that is acquired through measurements, such as length, time, diameter, strength, weight, temperature, density, thickness, pressure, and height.
 With variables, you can easily pick up trends of any particular individual or group of individuals.

 Numeric data: this type of data is expressed with digits.
 It can be measured.
 This data is further divided into two subcategories discrete or continuous. i.e, heights, speed, age, weight, sales, cost, etc.

 Categorical data: this data is a collection of information that is divided into groups.
 Qualitative data classified into some categories. i.e, gender, age-group, product category, educational level, etc.

 Mean: It is a mathematical average of a dataset.